Software Development Team Structure

 Backend engineers

 Backend engineers, or server-side engineers, make your app not only look good but work well.
-They’re responsible for developing your app’s functionality and improving its performance.
+They’re responsible for developing your app’s functionality and improving its performance, making sure you use the latest web development technologies.
 They connect an app to servers, databases, and APIs to make it useful.
-PHP, Node.js, Python, Java, and Ruby are some of the tools backend engineers employ.
+Node.js, Python, Java, and Ruby are some of the tools backend engineers employ.

 Mobile engineers

 At your project kick-off meeting, you’ll likely get acquainted with a software architect.
-In some teams, this is also the technical or team leader.
+It’s not only a specialist who decides on the web app architecture of your project — in some teams, this is also the technical or team leader.
 The software architect is the most skilled engineer on the team.
 Unlike other software specialists, the software architect not only codes and works on app development but contributes to project management and system analysis and provides an essential connection between the business and technical sides of the team.
 A software architect provides a technical vision for the product discovery, designs the product architecture from scratch, constructs the solution, and leads the software development team.

 Test engineer or QA engineer (TE or QA)